GLO3013-E4/COViRondelle2021/CONTRIBUTING.md

 ### Code style

-When the technology for our frontend will have been decided, its code style and formatting process will be explained here.
+We use [eslint](https://eslint.org/) for our frontend code style.
+It is checked pre-commit and during CI check.
+To format code, use `eslint --fix <filename>`.

-We use [pylint](https://www.pylint.org/) for our backend code style.
+We use [pylint](https://www.pylint.org/) for our backend (robot, station and scripts) code style.
 It is checked pre-commit and during CI check.
 To format code, use `pylint <filename>`.

 No comment should be in the source code.
 Some exceptions are small explanations.
 In those rare cases, comments are clear and tiny.